sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 ## Using conc for parallel stream processing

-Something else conc does taht is more specific to our usecase as Sourcegraph is parallel stream processing.
-While indexing large amounts of code, we often end up with multiple streams of results that we want to post-process.
-Each result in the stream requires at least one network request, for example to look up permission on a repository or to fetch the rest of a file for a specific query match.
+At Sourcegraph, we do a lot of parallel processing of ordered streams.
+While searching large amounts of code, we often end up with streams of results that we want to post-process.
+Each result in the stream might require a network request, for example to look up permission on a repository or to fetch the full file contents for a search result.

 For this we always want to: